 Does Your Dog Have Hip Dysplasia?
 What You Need to Know

-Hip dysplasia in dogs is a common developmental condition in large and giant breed dogs like German shepherds, Rottweilers, golden retrievers, Saint Bernards, Labrador retrievers, and Newfoundlands.
-It’s caused by a hip deformity that results in joint laxity, or looseness, and can lead to pain, mobility issues, and osteoarthritis.
-Though the condition is present from a young age, many dogs won’t show clinical signs until they’re older.
+Hip dysplasia in dogs is a common developmental condition in large and giant breed dogs.
+It's caused by a hip deformity that results in joint laxity, or looseness, and can lead to pain, mobility issues, and osteoarthritis.
+Though the condition is present from a young age, many dogs won't show clinical signs until they're older.
 However, screening your pet for hip dysplasia early on can give you an opportunity to treat the deformed joint before it causes problems.

 What is Hip Dysplasia?

 This may not sound like a big deal, but according to the American College of Veterinary Surgeons, hip dysplasia in dogs can cause serious problems.
-When a dog moves around with a loose hip joint, it can cause permanent damage to the joint’s anatomy.
-If left untreated, the condition can turn into osteoarthritis (also called degenerative joint disease), as the abnormal movement wears away cartilage and leads to the formation of scar tissue and bone spurs.
+When a dog moves around with a loose hip joint, it can cause permanent damage to the joint's anatomy.
+If left untreated, dogs may develop osteoarthritis (also called degenerative joint disease) in the hip because the abnormal movement wears away cartilage and leads to the formation of scar tissue and bone spurs.

-What Are the Symptoms of Hip Dysplasia in Dogs?
+What Are the Signs of Hip Dysplasia in Dogs?

-Canine hip dysplasia affects both young and old dogs, but not always in the same way.
+Canine hip dysplasia can affect both young and old dogs, but not always in the same way.
 The Morris Animal Foundation divides the signs according to age of onset:

 Juvenile (dogs younger than 18 months of age)